aous72/OpenJPH/README.md

 # The standard #

-The standard is available for purchase from the [ISO website](https://www.iso.org/standard/76621.html).
-Users with TIES account can purchase it from the [ITU website](https://www.itu.int/rec/T-REC-T.814/en).
+The standard is available free of charge from [ITU website](https://www.itu.int/rec/T-REC-T.814/en).
+It can also be purchased from the [ISO website](https://www.iso.org/standard/76621.html).